Wisconsin lawsuit challenges Republican moves to curb incoming Democrat

 The legislation would give lawmakers, rather than the executive branch, the power to decide whether to withdraw the state from lawsuits.
 That measure is aimed at preventing Evers from following through on campaign promises to end Wisconsin’s challenge to the federal Affordable Care Act, popularly known as Obamacare.

-The lawsuit was filed in state court in Madison, the state capital.
-While it aims to help Evers, he is named as a defendant since he is the current occupant of the governor’s office.
-The suit notes that Evers’ predecessor, Walker, was responsible for the relevant actions.
+The lawsuit was filed in state court in the capital, Madison.
+While it aims to help Evers, he is named as a defendant in his current role as governor.
+The lawsuit notes that Evers’ predecessor, Walker, was responsible for the relevant actions.

 Republicans, who continue to control both chambers of the legislature, passed the bills around dawn on Dec.
-5 following an all-night session, after protesters crying “Shame” packed the halls of the state capital the day before.
+5 following an all-night session, after protesters crying “shame” packed the halls of the capitol building the day before.

-The legislation included new limits on early voting, despite a judge’s ruling two years ago that struck down a similar law.
-That measure has already been challenged in federal court.
+In Michigan, Republicans pursued a number of bills restricting the powers of incoming Democrats, though some of the most controversial measures either did not pass the legislature or were vetoed by outgoing Republican Governor Rick Snyder.

+The lame-duck moves were reminiscent of North Carolina Republicans’ last-gasp efforts in 2016 to weaken the incoming Democratic governor, Roy Cooper, much of which has been tied up in court challenges ever since.

+North Carolina’s Republican-dominated legislature pushed through a voter identification law in a lame-duck session in December, overriding Cooper’s veto.
+Republicans no longer have a veto-proof majority in 2019.

-Reporting by Joseph Ax in New York; Editing by Scott Malone
+Reporting by Joseph Ax in New York; Editing by Scott Malone and Jonathan Oatis